fatihk25/wtip-fastapi/README.md

-# This is how to run the API
+# This is how to run the app

 ## Install Dependencies
 Install all dependencies